Rhys-Banerjee/Rhys-Banerjee/README.md

 Some of my projects have to relate to gaming.
 I'm currently interested in the Godot video game engine because of its lightweight design and open-source development.

 ### [Red Dash Frenzy](https://github.com/Rhys-Banerjee/RedDashFrenzy) :video_game:
 This was my first game developed with Godot.
-It's simple by design and challeges the player to complete difficult levels *without* the ability to jump.
+It's simple by design and challenges the player to complete difficult levels *without* the ability to jump.
 It's playable on [Itch.io](https://riceware.itch.io/red-dash-frenzy) as a browser-based game as well.

 ### [Bowling Bash](https://github.com/Rhys-Banerjee/BowlingBash) :bowling:
 This is my next Godot game currently in progress.
 Once complete, it will be a momentum-based game, challenging players to speedrun numerous obstacle courses with a limited amount of time.
 I plan to release the game on Itch.io upon completion.